 Wallflower can go invisible and make things around her invisible: powers testing demonstrated her 'sight' when invisible was psychic because an invisible eye cannot perceive light.

-It's explained that size warpers aren't actually changing their size, they're putting up warp displacement fields that make them look like they've changed their size, and have all the effects thereof, but they actually haven't.
+Size warpers don't actually change their size, they put up warp displacement fields that make them look like they've changed their size, and have all the effects thereof.
 Phase uses this to his advantage once he realises that being a density warper lets him take over the warp displacement fields of others.

 Wolverine's required healing factor parodied in thisCracked video.

 In the sixth Shadow Hawk story in Epic Tales, Shadow Hawk's required secondary abilities are actually a major plot point, as there is a character who's presence negates them.
 Also interesting in that Shadow Hawk's powers are magical in nature, while the negation powers are scientific in nature, and result after a section of really bad technobabble.

 In the Global Guardians PBEM Universe, it was generally assumed that all characters had these as a matter of course.
 Exceptions tended to make for interesting side-stories.
 For example, Silly Putty was a Rubber Man, but he lacked the power to actually control his extended body when stretched; as a result, he had to be manually shaped by other people.
 The Shield was Nigh Invulnerable, but wasn't anchored (or superhumanly strong), and as a result was regularly knocked ass-over-teakettle when he was hit with any significant force.

 It's explained that the Freelancers' AI granted them the Required Secondary Powers needed for individual armor abilities.
 When Griff tried out the Super Speed armor ability without an AI, everything, including his mental processes and metabolism, was sped up, and he ran straight into a wall because he had no way of knowing when to slow down.